MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/plan-design/migrate-from-ad-rms-to-azure-rms.md

 - **Step 2.
 Export configuration data from AD RMS and import it to Azure RMS**

-    You export the configuration data (keys, templates, URLs) from AD RMS to an XML file, and then upload that file to Azure RMS by using the Import-AadrmTpd Windows PowerShell cmdlet.
+    You export the configuration data (keys, templates, URLs) from AD RMS to an XML file, and then upload that file to the Azure Rights Management service by using the Import-AadrmTpd Windows PowerShell cmdlet.
 Additional steps might be needed, depending your on AD RMS key configuration:

 	- **Software-protected key to software-protected key migration**:

-	    Centrally managed, password-based keys in AD RMS to Microsoft-managed Azure RMS tenant key.
+	    Centrally managed, password-based keys in AD RMS to Microsoft-managed Azure Information Protection tenant key.
 This is the simplest migration path and no additional steps are required.

 	- **HSM-protected key to HSM-protected key migration**:

-	    Keys that are stored by an HSM for AD RMS to customer-managed Azure RMS tenant key (the “bring your own key” or BYOK scenario).
+	    Keys that are stored by an HSM for AD RMS to customer-managed Azure Information Protection tenant key (the “bring your own key” or BYOK scenario).
 This requires additional steps to transfer the key from your on-premises Thales HSM to Azure Key Vault and authorize Azure RMS to use this key.
 Your existing HSM-protected key must be module-protected; OCS-protected keys are not supported by Rights Management services.

 	- **Software-protected key to HSM-protected key migration**:

-	    Centrally managed, password-based keys in AD RMS to customer-managed Azure RMS tenant key (the “bring your own key” or BYOK scenario).
+	    Centrally managed, password-based keys in AD RMS to customer-managed Azure Information Protection tenant key (the “bring your own key” or BYOK scenario).
 This requires the most configuration because you must first extract your software key and import it to an on-premises HSM, and then do the additional steps to transfer the key from your on-premises Thales HSM to an Azure Key Vault HSM and authorize Azure RMS to use the key vault that stores the key.

 - **Step 3.
-Activate your Azure RMS tenant**
+Activate your Azure Information Protection tenant**

     If possible, do this step after the import process and not before.